ImNotACoderAi/Azuma/README.md

 # Azuma UI Library
-This documentation is for the stable release of Tone UI Library.
+This documentation is for the stable release of Azuma UI Library.
 "A better Delmo"

 ## Booting the Library
 ```lua